1) Bill Russell (1960, 1961, 1962, 1963, 1964, 1966)

 Verdict: Though Russell was the hero of games one and two in this series, Jones is the one who carried the Celtics through the remaining three games.
 He wins his first Finals MVP trophy here.

-Verdict: It’s tempting to award this one to West in a losing effort, just as voters eventually did in reality in 1969.
+Verdict: It’s tempting to award this one to West.
 He added 6.4 rebounds and 5.1 assists per game to go along with his scoring, and truly spurred L.A.’s game one upset in Boston.
-But Baylor, despite his knee injury, was also terrific in this series, leading the way with 41 points as the Lakers pulled off a stunning upset in the Garden in game five.
-Ultimately they would likely split some votes, and Russell, who, as usual, came up huge when it mattered most in game seven, with 25 points and 32 rebounds, would pick up Finals trophy number six here.
+But it was Russell, as usual, as usual, coming up huge when it mattered most in game seven, with 25 points and 32 rebounds.
+Give him his sixth Finals MVP.

 1968: Now 34 years old and acting as a player-coach, Russell wasn’t quite his dominant self anymore.
-With Heinsohn and Cousy retired, and Jones also starting to show his age, this is the season where John Havlicek took over as the primary offensive threat.
-In a six-game series victory over the Lakers, Havlicek led the Celtics with 27.3 points per game, while also adding 8.7 points and 6.7 assists per game.
+This is the season where John Havlicek took over as the primary offensive threat, averaging 27.3 points per game, while also adding 8.7 points and 6.7 assists per game.
 Russell finished the series with 17.3 points and 21.8 rebounds per game.
 He also had a blocked shot at the buzzer that clinched a crucial game five victory.
-West was terrific again in this series, leading all scorers with 31.3 points per game.

 Verdict: With a 40 point, 10 rebound performance in the clinching game six to cap off a series where he was often the best player on the court, Havlicek earns his first Finals MVP.
 Russell comes up short of claiming a seventh trophy, but he does still make history in this series by becoming the first Black coach to win an NBA championship.